Best Start-Up Business Loans

 Located in the United Kingdom, CubeFunder is an innovative business loan prioritising personalised service.
 CubeFunder simplifies the application procedure into four easy stages and aspires to have fewer fees and regulations than its competitors.

-Alternatively, CubeFunder provides large loans to relatively new businesses, if they can prove a monthly turnover of £4,000 or more and are willing to overlook a poor credit history.
+Alternatively, CubeFunder provides large loans to relatively new businesses, if they can provide business bank statements with at least 3 months of revenue.

 Whilst the application procedure only takes a few days and the repayment amount is a set dollar amount rather than an annual percentage rate (APR), the total cost is difficult to determine.